ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 The default replication mode is used if the ALTER SESSION SET REPLICATION statement is not used to set the replication mode for a session.

-For more detailed information about the default replication mode, please refer to the *Replication Manual*, and for detailed information about the ALTER SESSION SET REPLICATION statement, please refer to the Reference.
+For more detailed information about the default replication mode, please refer to the *[Replication Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Replication%20Manual.md)*, and for detailed information about the ALTER SESSION SET REPLICATION statement, please refer to the [*SQL Reference*](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/SQL%20Reference.md).

 ##### ROLE